Senior execs leave top UniCredit shareholder Aabar: sources

 "It's hard to predict the direction in which the firm is going currently.
 Most of us will be shooting in the breeze in assuming the future of Aabar, but the fact is that several people have left," one source familiar with the firm said.

-Aabar is among state-owned sovereign entities in the wealthy emirate which include names such as Abu Dhabi Investment Authority (ADIA), considered one of the world's largest, and Mubadala Development, a shareholder in private equity firm Carlyle and General Electric.
+Aabar is among state-owned sovereign entities in the wealthy emirate which include names such as Abu Dhabi Investment Authority (ADIA), considered one of the world's largest, and Mubadala Development, a shareholder in private equity firm Carlyle (CG.O) and General Electric (GE.N).

 The sources were not aware if any replacements were planned for the executives who had left.
 A property unit of Aabar had been shedding expatriate jobs as its stepped up a policy of hiring United Arab Emirates (UAE) nationals, sources told Reuters in March.

-Abu Dhabi, which sits on most of UAE's oil reserves, is conducting a strategic review of all government entities to centralise fundraising and improve accountability.
+Abu Dhabi, which sits on most of UAE's oil reserves, is conducting a strategic review of all government entities to centralize fundraising and improve accountability.

 Abu Dhabi government-owned IPIC is the majority shareholder in Aabar.